ASA Certified Sailing Lessons:

 ASA Certified Private Sailing Lessons:

 Private lessons are offered on our Catalina 310 if you prefer personal one-on-one lessons with no additional students in the class.
 If you would like private lessons on your own boat, our Captains will come to your marina anywhere on the Southwest Florida coastline from Naples up to Tampa.
-Another option is to bring your boat to Punta Gorda and dock it at Fisherman’s Village.
 We also offer ASA114 Cruising Catamaran certification on your own boat.
 If you would like to rent a boat in the Bahamas or Caribbean to take lessons we do have Captains available to fly down.

 Private Informal Lessons: